Are hippies just people?

 “That’s criminal,” said Mr. Johnson.
 “They depend so much on a human being.”

-City poundkeeper Mike Popoff and Mr. Johnson took the two strays to the west Kootenay Animal Hospital that afternoon.
+City pound keeper Mike Popoff and Mr. Johnson took the two strays to the West Kootenay Animal Hospital that afternoon.

 Dr. Hugh Croxall, a veterinarian, said the dogs will be kept alive because they may be needed as evidence in a court case if the former owners are found and charged.